 6. Niche Websites: Job websites specific to your profession or industry are an excellent source for employers to identify candidates for specific openings in specialized fields.
 Review the best websites for your field and upload your resume on several sites.
 Examples include Dice for information technology, OneWire for finance, SalesJobs.com, and TalentZoo for advertising, marketing, and creative jobs.

 7. Monster: Monster is one of the oldest and largest players in the employment field.
 Candidates can upload a resume and thousands of employers can search for talent that meets their requirements.

-Gain (Some) Exposure.
+Keep Your Search Confidential.
 It's a good idea to post your resume to at least some of the sites on the list.
 The more places your resume is posted, the more exposure you will have, which will increase your chances of getting noticed by an employer.
 That said, if you are currently employed, be careful.
-Here's how to keep your job search confidential, don’t use your work email address, network, or computer to conduct your search.
+To keep your job search confidential, don’t use your work email address, network, or computer to conduct your search.
 Also, be careful where you post your resume and how you update your social media profiles.

 Make sure your current employer can’t see that you’re looking for a new job.

 Don’t Pay for Services.
 Most job search sites like Monster, CareerBuilder, and Indeed do not charge you to post your resume on their websites.
 Typically, you should not have to pay to gain online exposure on legitimate job sites.
 Save your money and stick to these free but popular job sites.